 If you are planning sibling participation at your birth, then it is important that your children get to know us and feel comfortable around us.
 If you find your little one(s) is/are a distraction for you, you may wish to arrange childcare for some visits.

 During dangerous winter weather conditions, we will notify you of clinic cancellations.
 We almost always cancel clinics during times where schools and universities are cancelled due to dangerous weather conditions.
-Your safety and the safety of your baby is of utmost importance, as well as keeping your midwives safe too.
+Your safety and the safety of your baby are of utmost importance, as well as keeping your midwives safe too.
 You can also view our cancellation updates on our Front Page.
 Please check before leaving home that clinic is still running.
-If you ever feel your unable to safely come to clinic, we urge you to rebook for another day.
+If you ever feel you’re unable to safely come to clinic, we urge you to rebook for another day.

 Home Birth Preparation: